tig-bbit/tig-bbit/README.md

 ## Senior W3 Full-Stack Developer

 Welcome to my GitHub profile!
-With over 8 years of experience in full-stack development, I've honed my skills in creating scalable, efficient, and innovative web solutions.
+With over great experience in full-stack development, I've honed my skills in creating scalable, efficient, and innovative web solutions.
 I'm passionate about leveraging the latest technologies to solve complex problems and deliver user-centric applications.